ChromeDevTools/debugger-protocol-viewer/pages/index.md

 <h4 id="json">Can I get the protocol as JSON?</h4>

 <p>These canonical .pdl files are mirrored on GitHub <a href="https://github.com/ChromeDevTools/devtools-protocol/">in the devtools-protocol repo</a>
 where JSON versions, TypeScript definitions and closure typedefs are generated.
-Most tools rely on
-<a href="https://github.com/ChromeDevTools/devtools-protocol/tree/master/json">these JSON versions</a>.
+It's published <a href="https://www.npmjs.com/package/devtools-protocol">regularly to NPM</a>.

 <p>Also, if you've set <code>--remote-debugging-port=9222</code> with Chrome, the complete protocol version it speaks
 is available at <code>localhost:9222/json/protocol</code>.